pongsakorn-onnim/data_analysis_portfolio.github.io/README.md

 ### Building a Simple Search Engine
 **Code:** [Building a Simple Search Engine](https://github.com/pongsakorn-onnim/portfolio/tree/main/Building%20a%20Simple%20Search%20Engine) \
 **Description:** This project is designed for students to have experience running a simple version of the Google PageRank Algorithm and practicing spidering some content.
-(Note: This project has sample codes and lectures to help students focus on the process of web crawling, index building and viusalzing data.)\
+(Note: This project has sample codes and lectures to help students focus on the process of web crawling, index building, and visualizing data.)\
 **Skills:** Python, database, data visualization.\
 **Technology:** Python, SQL, sqlite3, urllib, BeautifulSoup.\
 **Result:** The visualization of ranking web pages.

 ### Spidering Modeling and Visualizing Email Data
 **Code:** [Spidering Modeling and Visualizing Email Data](https://github.com/pongsakorn-onnim/portfolio/tree/main/Spidering%2C%20Modeling%2C%20and%20Visualizing%20Email%20Data)\
-**Description:** This project is about retrieving, cleaning, modeling, visualizing the email data from the Sakai open source project in 2004-2011.
+**Description:** This project is about retrieving, cleaning, modeling, and visualizing email data from the Sakai open-source project in 2004-2011.
 (Note: This project has sample codes and lectures to help students focus on the process of spidering, modeling, and visualizing data)\
 **Skills:** Python, database, data visualization.\
 **Technologies used:** Python, SQL, sqlite3, urllib.\
-**Results:** The visualizations of the words frequency distribution and email participation by organizations over time.
+**Results:** The visualizations of the word frequency distribution and email participation by organizations over time.

 ### Creating Visualizations and Dashboards in Tableau
 **My Tableau Profile:** [Pongsakorn Onnim](https://public.tableau.com/app/profile/pongsakorn.onnim)\